estevaofon/shell-flappy-bird/README.md

 ```
 ## :runner:  Usage

-, run the following command in the terminal:
+, you would run the code in the terminal by typing the following command:

-python .\flapbird.py
+python .\flappybird.py

 ## :raising_hand: Contribution